What is Social Language? The words between hello and goodbye?

 These social communication and competency skills will develop on their own, especially if the autistic individual has language

-Being with neurotypical peers in school, they will be able to imitate and acquire social communication and competency from peers
+Being with neurotypical peers in school, they will be able to imitate and acquire social communication and competency from peers.

 Once the behaviors are quashed, the social communication and competency will evolve independently

-There is significantly less focus on skill-based interventions.
+So let’s focus on skill-based interventions.

-Social Language and Communication Skills:
+Skill: Social Language and Communication

 What is social language/communication?
 Daily, my consultations with parents unravel when they share the following statement my child has autism, and they cannot communicate/or build relationships.
 Another variation of this statement is that my child has autism, and they are unable to build relationships or develop or understand relationships, and struggle to converse.

 Social language is about which word combinations work best in which situations.
-The big misunderstanding about autism is that autistics will acquire social communication independent of instruction.
+The biggest misunderstanding about autism is that autistics will acquire social communication independent of instruction.
 Most people with autism will require lifelong support and instruction in this area.

 Social communication is how and why we use language to interact with other people.